chinamike65/hugo-tuolesi/content/book3/book3en.md

 So, when you die, your body can't help either.

-Decision 3: Only Amend the Law
+Decision 3: Only follow the Dharma

 By thinking about the third root of impermanence in life: when a person dies, property can’t help, relatives and friends can’t help, and even our own body can’t help, so we shouldn’t be attached to anything in the world.

-The Impermanence says:
+The "Impermanence" says:

+>
-In the past and in the future,
+>In the past and in the future,
+>

-we must give up this body and leave,
+>we must give up this body and leave,
+>

-The wise realize that everything is destroyed,
+>The wise realize that everything is destroyed,
+>

-and in the Dharma one must do the Dharma.
+>and in the Dharma one must do the Dharma.
+>

 Now, we understand what can help us before we die, the Dharma that we have learned and practiced, and the "Om Mani Padme Hum" that we have recited.

 228

-Therefore, we decided: in the face of approaching death, we must put everything aside and only correct the law.
+Therefore, we decide: in the face of approaching death, we must set everything else aside and only follow the Dharma.

-2. Appearances and Differences at the End of Life
+##### 2. Appearances and Differences at the End of Life

 Since it is said that a person will surely die, then what happens when a person dies?
 What is the difference between those who study Buddhism and those who do not study Buddhism when they face death?

 This is divided into two parts.

-(1) Appearance of Dying
+##### (1) Appearance of Dying

 To put it simply, when a person is dying, the energies of the four elements of earth, water, fire, and wind will all be received into the central channel, the soul will be in the centre, and then the energy of qi in the whole person will be merged into the soul.
 The soul will enter emptiness.

-Those who practice at a high level will understand emptiness at this time, and will enter into concentration in emptiness, which is equivalent to liberation.
+Those who practiced at a high level will understand emptiness at this time, and will enter into meditation on emptiness, which is equivalent to liberation.

 Those who practice well, some have been in meditation for more than 20 days, and before Tibet there were three months of meditation.